Skip to main content

 Open

 In USAID's letter responding to our report, USAID concurred with this recommendation and identified plans to address it.
 USAID's letter stated that the full incorporation of data collection procedures in the PPR and use of standard foreign assistance indicators would provide reasonable assurance that the data in MSME Results Reports is reliable, noting that all PPR data is required to have a data quality assessment in order to meet USAID's data quality standards.
-However, USAID still needs to finalize new definitions and conduct data quality assessments on the revised indicators.
+However, as of August 2024, USAID still needs to finalize new definitions and conduct data quality assessments on the revised indicators.
 We will continue to monitor USAID's implementation of this recommendation.

 Full Report